Mike Shiplett: 2020–2022: Cup Series No. 41 car

-2023–present: Richard Childress Racing
+2023–present: Richard Childress Racing, Bret Holmes Racing and Niece Motorsports

 On January 10, 2023, NASCAR lifted Shiplett's suspension.
-In addition, Richard Childress Racing announced that Shiplett has assumed the role of Xfinity Series competition director.
+After that was announced, later in the same day, Richard Childress Racing announced that Shiplett would join the team in the role of Xfinity Series competition director.

+On January 19, 2024, it was announced that Shiplett would be joining Bret Holmes Racing to crew chief their No. 32 truck in the NASCAR Craftsman Truck Series driven by Bret Holmes.
+On October 25, BHR abruptly announced that they would immediately be shutting down, leaving Shiplett without a job.
+Almost immediately, he was picked up by Niece Motorsports to crew chief Matt Mills' No. 42 truck to finish the year, with Mills' crew chief Jon Leonard being moved to the team's part-time No. 44 truck.

 Personal life

-Shiplett was born and raised in Amherst, Ohio although he currently lives lives in Denver, North Carolina (in the Charlotte metropolitan area where most NASCAR teams are based) with his wife, Brooke.
+Shiplett was born and raised in Amherst, Ohio although he currently lives in Denver, North Carolina (in the Charlotte metropolitan area where most NASCAR teams are based) with his wife, Brooke.